uw-cmg/MAST-ML/docs/source/00_acknowledgements.rst

 MAST-ML is an open-source Python package designed to broaden and accelerate the use of machine learning in materials science research

+As of MAST-ML version 3.x, much of the original code and workflow have been rewritten.
+The use of an input file in version 2.x and older has been removed in favor of a more modular Jupyter notebook computing environment.
+Please see the examples and tutorials under the mastml/examples folder for a guide in using MAST-ML

 **Contributors**

 University of Wisconsin-Madison Computational Materials Group: